s1879281/Reinforcement-Learning/README.md

-# reinforcement-learning
+# Reinforcement learning

-Algorithm implements for Reinforcement Learning.
+This is a python implementation of reinforcement learning algorithms.